JackAdams/meteor-editable-text-froala/README.md

 You can then drop an editable text widget into any Blaze template as follows:

-	{{> editableText collection="posts" field="body" editor="froala"}}
+	{{> editableText collection="posts" field="text" editor="froala"}}

-where "posts" is the name of the mongo collection and "body" is the name of a document field for the `posts` collection.
+where "posts" is the name of the mongo collection and "text" is the name of a field in documents from the `posts` collection.

-`collection` and `field` are mandatory fields.
+`collection` and `field` are mandatory parameters (and so is `editor="froala"` if you want the user to be able to edit the `text` field with the Froala editor).

-Note: The widget assumes that the data context is that of a single document from the `posts` collection (with _id value included).
+Note: The widget assumes that the data context is that of a single document from the `posts` collection (with an `_id` value included).

 You can also set the data context explicitly as follows:

     {{> editableText context=singlePostDocument collection="posts" field="body"}}

-where `singlePostDocument` can be a single post document already set in the current context, or provided by a template helper from the template that the widget was dropped into.
+where `singlePostDocument` can be a single document from the `posts` collection which is already set in the current context, or it can be provided by a template helper from the template that the widget was dropped into.

 (You can use `document`, `doc`, `object`, `obj`, `data` or `dataContext` instead of `context` - go with whichever you prefer.)